San Diego PhD in Clinical Psychology Program

 Frequently Asked Questions

 What is the difference between the PhD and PsyD training?
-While both programs provide excellent clinical training, the PhD program provides skills that will allow the graduate to integrate other activities (such as clinical research, program evaluation, teaching) into their repertoire.
+While both programs provide excellent clinical training, the PhD in Psychology program provides skills that will allow the graduate to integrate other activities (such as clinical research, program evaluation, teaching) into their repertoire.
 Our students have chosen careers such as tenured teaching positions, program evaluators, research coordinators, directors of clinical centers, often in addition to private practices.
+Learn more about the difference between PhD and PsyD programs.

 How are statistics and research design training handled in the program?
 In our program research foundations are covered by four courses.
 Each is taught by a core faculty member who has developed a successful method of conveying the material.
 Students rate these courses positively.